1robroos/mypython/setup_env_in_vscode/setup_env_in_vscode.md

  * Environment: development
  * Debug mode: off
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-I can add a debug configuration names mypytest.py and it will create a configuration named launch.json in a .vscode directory
+I can add a debug configuration names mypytest.py and it will create a configuration named `launch.json` in a .vscode directory.
+Go to the debug extension and above at 'Run' you can add a configuration.
+Choose 'Flask' and give your app name again ( your python filename).

-It shows that my debug configuration is now saved:
+It shows that my debug configuration is now saved in .vscode/launch.json:
 ```
    "configurations": [
         {